mouuff/SmartCut/README.md

 # SmartCut

-SmartCut is an application designed to facilitate the creation and invocation of pre-defined prompt sequences through the use of custom shortcuts.
+This application designed to facilitate the invocation of pre-defined prompt sequences through shortcuts.

 I created this project because I frequently reuse the same prompts throughout my day-for rewriting messages, adjusting email tone, or rephrasing content.
 The goal is to cut down on repetitive steps and make the process faster and easier.